Greatest Film Scenes

 • as Bill revisited places from his nocturnal journey the next day, Bill was told the results of Domino's blood test that morning; they revealed that Domino was HIV-positive - fortunately, he had not slept with her

-• the scene of Bill's realization, through a newspaper article titled: "Ex-beauty queen in hotel drugs overdose" - that 30 year-old ex-beauty queen Amanda "Mandy" Curran, a former Miss New York, was found unconscious in her Florence Hotel room - she was rushed in her unconscious state to New York Hospital where she later died; Bill visited her at the morgue (had she deliberately overdosed or was it simply an accident or suicide?); when Harford looked down at her, he was urged to kiss her face - her death mask; Was she the Mysterious Woman at the orgy - and was her death the end result of saving him?
+• Bill realized, through a newspaper article titled: "Ex-beauty queen in hotel drugs overdose" - that 30 year-old ex-beauty queen Amanda "Mandy" Curran, a former Miss New York, was found unconscious in her Florence Hotel room - she was rushed in her unconscious state to New York Hospital where she later died; Bill visited her at the morgue (had she deliberately overdosed or was it simply an accident or suicide?); when Harford looked down at her, he was urged to kiss her face - her death mask; Was she the Mysterious Woman at the orgy - and was her death the end result of saving him?

 • as the film concluded, Bill was summoned to meet with Ziegler in his luxurious apartment - Ziegler threatened Bill for attending the orgy, and cautioned about the dangerous situation that he had put himself in with supremely powerful and influential people; he also delivered a veil threat: "At the house.
 I saw everything that went on.
 Bill - what the hell did you think you were doing?
 I couldn't even begin to imagine how you'd heard about it, let alone got yourself through the door...I don't think you realize what kind of trouble you were in last night.
 Who do you think those people were?
 Those were not just ordinary people there"; Bill asked the crucial question about the mystery of Mandy's death, wondering how her "fake" act or "charade" (of saving him) could end up with her in the morgue? ("Do you mind telling me what kind of f--king charade ends with somebody turning up dead?"); Ziegler - who appeared to be lying and covering up the circumstances surrounding Mandy's death, turned aggressive and intimidating as he tried to reassure Bill that Mandy's death had nothing to do with the masked party ("Nothing happened to her after you left that party that hadn't happened to her before.
 She got her brains f--ked out.
 Period.
 When they took her home, she was just fine and the rest is right there in the paper.
 She was a junkie.
 She OD'd"); it was very conceivable that Ziegler was involved and present with Mandy during her OD in the hotel when the police arrived, but wanted it covered up; Ziegler's last few words to Bill masked a death threat: "Life goes on - it always does, until it doesn't"